Harkirat78/Harkirat78/README.md

 ### Hey there, I'm Harkirat👋

 Hello!
-I am a Computer Science student at the University of Guelph.
-I have always been fascinated by the world of technology and its endless possibilities, which led me to the field of software development with a particular interest in AI and Machine Learning.
+I am a Computer Science CO-OP student at the University of Guelph.
+I have always been fascinated by the world of technology and its endless possibilities, which led me to the field of software development with a particular interest in software development and testing.

 As a student, I have developed strong leadership, decision-making, and teaching skills through various academic and extracurricular activities.
 I believe that these skills, combined with my technical knowledge, will allow me to excel in the tech industry and make a positive impact